-During 1993, the Foundation entered into an agreement with the Clover Park Technical College (the College).
+During 1993, the Foundation entered into an agreement with the College.
 The Foundation is authorized to hold in its name all assets received from the College.
-This agreement is for an indefinite period, but may be terminated by either party with 90 days advance notice and notification may only be given at the end of the State of Washington's fiscal biennium.
+This agreement is for an indefinite period, but may be terminated by either party with 90 days' advance notice and notification may only be given at the end of the State of Washington's fiscal biennium.